praeclarum/sqlite-net/README.md

 * Thin wrapper over SQLite that is fast and efficient.
 (This library should not be the performance bottleneck of your queries.)

-* Very simple methods for executing CRUD operations and queries safely (using parameters) and for retrieving the results of those query in a strongly typed fashion.
+* Very simple methods for executing CRUD operations and queries safely (using parameters) and for retrieving the results of those queries in a strongly typed fashion.

 * Works with your data model without forcing you to change your classes.
 (Contains a small reflection-driven ORM layer.)